BGuerrero825/Cyber-Notes/Offensive Security/Creating Custom Shellcode.md

 ```
 see https://docs.python.org/3/library/struct.html#format-characters for info on struct.pack

-https://bsodtutorials.wordpress.com/2021/06/14/windows-address-translation-deep-dive-part-1/ : article about segmentation and wtf the fs/gs segment registers are pointing to.
+>https://bsodtutorials.wordpress.com/2021/06/14/windows-address-translation-deep-dive-part-1/ : article about segmentation and what the fs/gs segment registers are pointing to.

 1. copy this to Windows machine, save as python file
 2. run it from cmd : `python SCRIPT.py`